logicly-au/pmhc-mds-user-documentation/doc/tools.rst

    :depth: 2

-The Tools: YES-PHN tab allows invitations to be sent to clients to complete a Your Experience of Service Primary Heath Network (YES-PHN) Survey.
+The Tools: YES-PHN tab allows invitations to be sent to clients to complete a `Your Experience of Service Primary Health Network (YES-PHN) Survey <https://www.amhocn.org/publications/your-experience-service-primary-health-network-yes-phn-survey>`_.
 The YES-PHN survey is designed to gather information from mental health consumers about their experiences of care.